andrefernandes/docker-nginx/README.md

 This is just a plain nginx image meant for reuse.
-It exposes the same volumes as the original official nginx image, but is bases on CentOS 7.
+It exposes the same volumes as the original official nginx image, but is based on CentOS 7.

 ### Useful scripts